Things To Do Mt Tamborine

 Occasionally plays take place here as well as choirs and concerts.
 With its glossy timber floors and the gorgeous smell of beeswax, you’ll love this building’s quiet, confident charm.
 Afterwards, pop into Clancy’s Irish Pub – just a few doors down from Zamia’s – for a pint.

-Nothing quite beats the pleasure of bathing in these rock pools on a hot summer’s day….though we can think of a couple of things! ;)
+Nothing quite beats the pleasure of bathing in these rock pools on a hot summer’s day.

 Park in the vicinity of Main Western Road, across from Hartley Road and look for signage.
-The falls can be puny during dry spells but they will flabber your gast after heavy rain when its pools come to life with an assortment of insect and frog species.
+The falls can be a trickle during dry spells but they gush after heavy rain when its pools come to life with an assortment of insect and frog species.

 Tamborine Mountain For Adrenalin Junkies

 Every Saturday and Sunday morning you’ll find that over 100 other bike riders had exactly the same idea as you and their bikes will be lined up all along the main road outside pubs and cafes in Canungra.
 Ali loves having breakfast at The Outpost, then she heads over towards Beechmont, out to Murwillumbah and back to the coast through Currumbin.